Skip to main content

 KILT Decentralized Identifiers (DIDs)

-The simplest type of KILT DID is called a light DID, because it can be generated and used offline without any internet connection (hence any connection with the KILT blockchain at all).
-Although very cheap, light DIDs are not very flexible and are only suitable for low-security use cases.
-In more complex use cases, an on-chain full DID is required, which allows the subject to store several different keys (and key types) and replace them over time, with the support of the KILT blockchain.
+The simplest type of KILT DID is a light DID, because you can generate and use it offline and no connection with the KILT blockchain.
+Although cheap, light DIDs aren't flexible and are only suitable for low-security use cases.
+In more complex use cases, you need an on-chain full DID, which allow the subject to store different keys and key types and replace them over time by using the KILT blockchain.

 Light DIDs